 The HBO Max comedy Our Flag Means Death

 The new Stede Bonnet takes the form of New Zealand comedian Rhys Darby (Flight of the Conchords, Jumanji).
 Created by David Jenkins, Our Flag Means Death is executive produced and partly directed by Taika Waititi (Thor: Love and Thunder).
-As mentioned, he’ll also play Blackbeard.
+As mentioned, he also plays Blackbeard.

-Co-starring Kristian Nairn (Game of Thrones), Rory Kinnear (No Time To Die) and Ewen Bremner (Trainspotting) among others, it debuts on HBO Max in March 2022.
+Co-starring Kristian Nairn (Game of Thrones), Rory Kinnear (No Time To Die) and Ewen Bremner (Trainspotting) among others, it debuted on HBO Max in March 2022.